April 7, 2022, by Leah Sharpe

 – The IEMA Sustainability Skills map has a Graduate section

 – There are short courses online on sites such as Future Learn

 – Understand how sustainability features in different industries.
 For example, we hear terms such as ‘sustainable finance’, ‘sustainable fashion’ but what do they really mean, and what roles exist in those areas

 – Having knowledge of the UN Sustainable Development Goals will help you to start thinking about where your degree or interest fits in and where you will find career opportunities

-LinkedIn is a good way to research organisations who have sustainability high on their agenda or organisations who’s sole aim is to promote sustainability.
-Sign up to newsletters from relevant websites to stay up to date with current thinking starting with the UoN Go newsletter.
+LinkedIn is a good way to research organisations that have sustainability high on their agenda or organisations whose sole aim is to promote sustainability.
+Sign up for newsletters from relevant websites to stay up to date with current thinking starting with the UoN Go newsletter.

 No comments yet, fill out a comment to be the first